Whatsapp Icon

 • Follow specific dietary instructions: While most cytological exams do not require fasting, it's crucial to follow any specific guidelines provided by your healthcare provider.
 For instance, if you're undergoing a urinary cytology exam, increasing your fluid intake may be recommended.

-• Avoid certain activities: Depending on the exam, you may need to refrain from sexual intercourse, douching, or using vaginal creams for 24-48 hours prior to the sample collection.
+• Avoid certain activities: Depending on the exam, you may need to refrain from sexual intercourse, douching, or using vaginal creams for 24-48 hours before the sample collection.

 • Medication and supplements: Inform your doctor about any medications or supplements you're taking, as some might need to be paused or adjusted before the exam.